LilianaSP/LilianaSP/README.md

 <br>

 -👋 Hi, I’m @LilianaSP a student of programming

--👀 I’m interested in full-stack developement, video-games development, 3D design, AI, and cybersecurity -🌱 I’m currently learning software engineering
+-👀 I’m interested in full-stack developement, video-games development, 3D design, AI, and cybersecurity

+-🌱 I’m currently learning software engineering

 -💞️ I’m looking to collaborate on diverse innovative projects, focused on technological development combined with programming and design

 -📫 How to reach via email: liliana.solorzano@hotmail.com or [Linkedin](linkedin.com/in/liliana-solórzano-pérez-8b1013205)

 -I would love to be part of new projects, where -I am challenged to give the best of myself and my knowledge.
-I am a person who breaks with the stereotypes of engineering, where I combine my artistic and creative talents with programming, to carry out various projects in an innovative way
+I am a person who breaks with the stereotypes of engineering, where I combine my artistic and creative talents with programming, to carry out various projects in an innovative way.

 <br><br>